-Former Republican Gov. Bill Weld Considers A Primary Challenge To Trump
+Former Gov. Bill Weld Considers A Republican Primary Challenge To Trump

 Weld faces an uphill battle in taking on Trump, who remains popular with Republican voters.
 He also isn't the only Republican who has mused about challenging the president.

-But a primary challenge, even if unsuccessful, could conceivably weaken Trump, as past primary challenges hurt former Presidents George H.W.
-Bush and Gerald Ford, both of whom fought primary opponents before losing the general election.
+But a primary challenge, even if unsuccessful, could conceivably weaken Trump, as past primary challenges hurt George H.W.
+Bush and Gerald Ford, both of whom fought primary opponents before losing the general election for another term.